 Research shows that when your non-verbal and verbal signals are out of alignment, people are forced to choose between what they see and what they hear.
-And subconsciously, they will believe your body language.
-Your body language tells more than you realise about your motives and feelings.
+Subconsciously, they will believe your body language.
+Your body language tells more about your motives and feelings than you realise.
 It’s a key part of your impact on people.

-I presented at the Local Search Conference in Ljublijana (Slovenia), organised by Local Search and SIINDA.
-Daunting, …, what do you talk about when discussing a sales approach in media sales in half an hour?
+I recently was invited to give a presentation at the Local Search Conference in Ljublijana (Slovenia).
+The event was organised by Local Search and SIINDA.
+The request was quite a challenge to start with: what do you talk about when discussing a sales approach in media sales and you only have half an hour?

-Three questions and a million of possible answers.
-But let me focus on just one aspect: the buyer.Read more
+So many questions and even more possible answers to present.
+I decided to focus on just one aspect: the buyer.Read more